codgician/merging-chunks/README.md

   - Stop immediately if a value larger than the upper bound of current *partition* is read (this value will be cached in RAM).
 This guarantee that every value will only be read O(1) times.
 - Another equivalent way to implement the filtering step is to first create a file for each *partition*, then iterate over all *chunks*, for every value we figure out which *partition* it should be in and we append it to the end of the corresponding file.
   - **Pros**: Compared to the algorithm above, for partitions, we no longer need to cache values into RAM.
 Therefore, it could handle scenarios where the number of chunks is relatively huge.
   - **Cons**: When the data set is relatively small, this algorithm introduces lots of random disk writes.
-However, since values satisfy uniform distribution, when the data set is huge, multiple consecutive values from the same *chunk* highly likely belongs to the same *partition*.
+However, since values satisfy uniform distribution, when the data set is huge, multiple consecutive values from the same *chunk* highly likely belong to the same *partition*.
 With `BufWriter`, a buffered way to write, it might ease the loss of performance.
-  - **To be implemented**: When the data set is relatively small, we use the algorithm discussed before, otherwise use the algorithm discussed here.
+  - **Implemented**: When the data set is relatively small, we use the algorithm discussed before, otherwise use the algorithm discussed here.

 ### Furthermore...